-The rug lamp is very easy to make and it would complement serene and modern apartments beautifully since it looks very organic and natural.
+Homemade rug lamp is one of her projects - it's very easy to make and it complements serene and modern apartments beautifully since it looks very organic and natural.
 All you need is a lampshade, fabric strips (preferably white, but any colour would do), and some wooden beads for decoration.

 Start by ripping off the old fabric from the metal frame.
 Once that is done, you can spray-paint the shade to your desired colour or leave it as it is.
 Then start tying the fabric strips on the construction.
 You can knot the strips sparsely or one by one — whatever floats your boat, really.
 Some ends can hang loosely and others can be tied back to the frame.
 Fixing a wooden bead on the fabric ends will decorate the lamp nicely.

 Impulse-buys.
 Yes, we all have at least one or two pieces that we could easily live without, but at that moment, it felt like the best purchase of our lives.
 You are lucky if it was shoes or another shirt, but what if we bought something bigger?
 Something like sofa or a bed?
 If you do not feel that good about your old IKEA couch anymore, we have a quick, less-than-45-minute solution for you.
 The solution is called "furniture legs" by Prettypegs.